-2.3.
+- 2.3.
 When a referral for medical assessment is made the right information must be exchanged.
-Appendix 2 and 3 is designed to ensure important information has been exchanged.

-2.4.
-In cases of physical injury the child and/or children should be seen on the same day as far as possible.
-On the occasions when the medical examination does not take place on the same day the reasons should be clearly documented within the child's health and social care records and it should be noted that there is agreement between the involved professionals.
-If there is disagreement between professionals as to when the examination should take place then the matter should be escalated to a senior professional within the relevant agencies.
-Non mobile infants with injuries must be seen the same day.

-2.5.
-If the referral concerns physical injury or severe neglect a medical assessment of all the children in the household should be considered, preferably on the same day if it is agreed this is required.
-Reasons for excluding any of the children must be considered as part of the strategy discussion and appropriately recorded.

-2.6.
-In the context of a busy acute paediatric setting especially out of hours, where there may be very sick children who require a prioritised response from the Paediatrician, it may be suitable to defer the child protection medical assessment till a later time or the next day, provided the child is medically well and appropriate measures have been taken to ensure the child and siblings' safety.
-Documenting injuries and a detailed examination of a young child late at night is usually not necessary nor is it appropriate, unless, in the case of a young person for example, this is preferred by the young person as opposed to returning the next day for an assessment.

-2.7.
-It is the responsibility of Children's Social Care to ensure a place of safety for the child and siblings regardless of timing of the medical assessment.
+Appendix 2 and 3 is designed to ensure relevant and important information exchange. - 2.4.
+In cases of physical injury, the child and/or children should be seen on the same day as far as possible.
+On occasions when the medical examination does not take place on the same day the reasons should be clearly documented within the child's health and social care records and it should be noted that there is agreement between the involved professionals.
+If there is disagreement between professionals as to when the examination should take place, then the matter should be escalated to a senior professional within the relevant agencies.
+Non mobile infants with injuries that raise child safeguarding concerns must be seen the same day. - 2.5.
+In the context of a busy acute paediatric setting, especially during out-of-hours, where there may be very sick children who require a prioritised response from the Paediatrician, it may be suitable to defer the child protection medical assessment till a later time or the next day, provided the child is medically well and appropriate measures have been taken to ensure the child and siblings' safety.
+Documenting injuries and a detailed examination of a young child late at night is usually not necessary nor is it appropriate, unless, in the case of a young person for example, this is preferred by the young person as opposed to returning the next day for an assessment. - 2.6 If the referral concerns physical injury or severe neglect a medical assessment of all the children in the household should be considered, preferably on the same day, if it is agreed this is required.
+Reasons for excluding any of the children must be considered as part of the strategy discussion and appropriately recorded. - 2.7.
+It is the responsibility of Children's Social Care to ensure a place of safety for the child and siblings regardless of timing of the medical assessment. - 2.8.

-2.8.
 Children under 16 years of age should be referred to a paediatrician.
 A young person between their 16th and 18th birthdays should be referred to a paediatrician if already under the care of a Paediatrician with on-going medical problems, has learning disabilities, is in the "looked after" system (Cared for Child) or is attending a special school.
 If a young person over 16 does not meet these criteria and agrees to a medical examination, the young person should be offered a choice of whether to be referred to the Paediatric service or to their General Practitioner for an examination and the relevant GP or Paediatrician contacted by social worker to arrange a medical exam.
-The timing of the examination will depend on the nature of the concern, as well as medical need and availability of appropriate medical practitioners, whilst also ensuring undue delays are avoided.
+The timing of the examination will depend on the nature of the concern, medical need, availability of appropriate medical practitioners with the relevant expertise (particularly if being undertaken by GP for a 16-17 year old), whilst also ensuring undue delays are avoided.

-2.9.
+- 2.9.
 For all medical assessments the Social Worker will provide the information highlighted in Appendix 2.
-Both parties should keep this form available so that both parties will be reassured all information has been shared at the point of referral.
+Both parties should keep this form available so that both parties will be reassured all information has been shared at the point of referral. - 2.10.

-2.10.
 When there is a disclosure or suspicion of Sexual Abuse, a referral should be made by social care or the police to the Children's Sexual Assault Referral Centre (SARC) based at St Mary's Hospital Tel No 0161 276 5983 /6515.